-AN RBA is the methodology companies and countries use to ascertain, understand, and evaluate the money laundering risks that their company faces to devise the appropriate measures to reduce the impact of these risks or eliminate them.
+AN RBA is the methodology companies and countries use to ascertain, and understand.
+It is also to evaluate the money laundering risks that their company faces to devise the appropriate measures to reduce the impact of these risks or eliminate them.

-Smurfing is a technique of layering step in the money laundering process, whereby large amounts of cash are segregated into several small cash transactions and spread over multiple accounts to avoid detection or suspicion by authorities.
+Smurfing is a technique of layering step in the money laundering process.
+Especially, where large amounts of cash are segregated into several small cash transactions and spread over multiple accounts.
+It is also done to avoid detection or suspicion by authorities.

-It is the process of identifying a customer’s risk profile, meaning identifying their risk capacity, tolerance to risk, and expected returns.
+It is the process of identifying a customer’s risk profile, meaning identifying their risk capacity and tolerance to risk.
+Additionally, it also identifies expected returns.

 AML/CTF compliance audit

-It is the procedure to review the AML/CTF policies, test the compliance procedures, assess the KYC for clients, evaluate all financial transactions, and gauge the efficiency of the AML systems implemented in the company.
+It is the procedure to review the AML/CTF policies, test the compliance procedures, and assess the KYC for clients.
+It also evaluate all financial transactions.
+Moreover it gauges the efficiency of the AML systems implemented in the company.